|Figure Drawing Exercise - Blocking In Forms|

 |Drawing posture and movement of the human figure|

 30 seconds!?
 Yep, thirty seconds.
-It sounds bizarre to do a sketch that quickly, but the sense of urgency it creates adds great energy to your drawing.
-You haven't got time to think about unimportant details.
+It sounds bizarre to do a sketch, but the sense of urgency it creates adds great energy to your drawing.
+You don't have the time to think about unimportant details.

 First look at the main axis of the body.
 From the top of the head to the tailbone, try to indicate with a single stroke the flow of the spine.
 Note with quick strokes the plane of the shoulders, hips, and not shown here, you might place an imaginary line through the knees and feet.

 Experiment with using the charcoal in different ways - a broad sweep using the side of the stick, or in a linear fashion.
 Draw with your whole arm, standing comfortably back from the easel.
 If working small, use as much arm and hand movement as possible.